 Finding the engraved model type on the body of your Keurig brewer is the easiest way to figure out which model you have.
 But if you can’t get your serial or model type at the moment, you can use the pictures and descriptions below to find your Keurig.

-Click on any of the orange underlined words to go directly to that coffee maker’s Amazon page.
+Click on any of the rose colored buttons to go directly to that coffee maker's Amazon page.

 The Keurig K15 replaced the now-discontinued K10, but they’re both pretty much the same thing.
 This brewer has a “fill before each use” water reservoir on top and only 2 buttons: “power” and “brew.”